 Prenatal Paternity Testing with easyDNA New Zealand

-All we require to accurately confirm or exclude paternity is a sample of maternal blood and either a blood sample, nail samples or mouth swab samples from the alleged father.
+All we require to accurately confirm or exclude paternity is a sample of maternal blood and either a blood sample or nail sample from the alleged father.

 (*if the probability that the alleged father’s DNA contains the genetic markers required of the biological father is greater than 99.9% when compared to random individuals, paternity is concluded.
 If the alleged father matches no better than an unrelated individual, paternity is excluded).

-The only time we cannot conduct the test is in cases of IVF or if the Mother is expecting twins.
+The only time we cannot conduct the test is in cases of IVF.
 If the alleged Fathers are close blood relatives we MUST have samples from both males.

-You can carry out our test as early as the 10th week of pregnancy (please refer to your dating scan)!
+You can carry out our test as early as the 7th week of pregnancy (please refer to your dating scan)!

 What are the Advantages of Non-invasive Prenatal Paternity Testing?